-OpEx includes programming and copyright, network operations, interconnect and access, mobile handset and other equipment cost of goods sold, customer operations, customer care and other costs related to our operations.
+OpEx includes programming and copyright costs, network operations, interconnect and access costs, costs of mobile handsets and other devices, customer operations, customer care and other costs related to our operations.
 Our network operating costs include significant expenses incurred pursuant to long-term agreements with Deutsche Telekom for the use of assets and other services.
-Programming and copyright costs, which represent the majority of our direct costs, are expected to rise in future periods as a result of (i) higher costs associated with the expansion of our digital video content, including rights associated with ancillary product offerings and rights that provide for the broadcast of live sporting events, (ii) rate increases and (iii) growth in the number of our enhanced video subscribers.
+Programming and copyright costs, which represent the majority of our direct costs, are subject to increase in future periods as a result of (i) higher costs associated with the expansion of our digital video content, including rights associated with ancillary product offerings and rights that provide for the broadcast of live sporting events, (ii) rate increases and (iii) growth in the number of our enhanced video subscribers.
 In addition, we are subject to inflationary pressures with respect to our staff-related and other costs.
 Any cost increases that we are not able to pass on to our subscribers through rate increases would result in increased pressure on our operating margins.